 1. Evaluate your employer branding & employee value proposition

-You can no longer rely on active channels alone to drive the candidate pipeline.
+You can’t rely on active channels alone to drive the candidate pipeline.
 Candidate attraction and engagement, specifically for hourly talent, has shifted to an “always-on” multi-channel approach.
-This increases the number of interactions you can have with a job seeker, boosting the opportunity to communicate your company’s employee value proposition and the critical “what’s in it for me” differentiators.
+This increases the number of potential interactions with a job seeker, boosting the opportunity to communicate your company’s employee value proposition and the critical “what’s in it for me” differentiators.

 A strong value proposition will also help retain your newly hired talent.
 Studies show that employees who feel directly aligned with their company’s purpose are three times less likely to look for a new job.